-Every June 15th Alex Serpentini asked the same 50 strangers from around the world to write something honest about their day.
+Every July 15th Alex Serpentini asks the same 50 strangers from around the world to write something honest about their day.
 This compilation of anonymous stories allows audiences to track a diverse, international collection of life, thought, and experiences throughout the years.

-Within this project, we’ll be able to experience different perspectives within the same moment of time, investigate worlds completely outside of our realm, grow alongside total strangers, and together work towards overcoming the difficulty of imagining other people.
+Within this project, we’re able to experience different perspectives within the same moment of time, investigate worlds completely outside of our realm, grow alongside total strangers, and together work towards overcoming the difficulty of imagining other people.

 LONA - 15 JUNE 2016 "We peek at Sarai’s phone.
 Her exchanges with the man she’s texting— emotionally unavailable, charming, attractive, insidious, duplicitous— are fascinating.
 One of us reads the exchanges, including the images—nudes of her, of him, of pieces of themselves.
 It might be worth stating here that I find their words to lay their hearts bare, much more so than their skin— The rhetoric of sexting is the same no matter how you slice it.
 Desire, obstacle, digital reflection of desire, half-appeasement of pixels, desire, frustration, looped about three times till fruition.
 I like it.
 Sarai laughs, embarrassed, but why should she?"

 MICHEAL CRICHTON - 15 JUNE 2014 “As she lost consciousness I looked into those piercing eyes that had just moments ago filled with me with fear and I saw nothing.
 The world she had been trying so hard to remake became temporarily complete.
 The eyes so filled with emotion became empty.
 The very humanness of the situation sucked out of her.”

 JACQUI TREEHORN - 15 JUNE 2014 "I am going to start by splitting hairs.
 If you consider the day to have started at midnight on 15 June I was having sex with someone other than my significant other.”